-- If you want to ask us to pay you back for a drug, start by reading Chapter 7 of this booklet: Asking us to pay our share of a bill you have received for covered medical services or drugs.
-Chapter 7 describes the situations in which you may need to ask for reimbursement.
-It also tells how to send us the paperwork that asks us to pay you back for our share of the cost of a drug you have paid for. - If you are requesting an exception, provide the "supporting statement."
+- If you are requesting an exception, provide the "supporting statement."
 Your doctor or other prescriber must give us the medical reasons for the drug exception you are requesting.
 (We call this the "supporting statement.")
 Your doctor or other prescriber can fax or mail the statement to us.
 Or your doctor or other prescriber can tell us on the phone and follow up by faxing or mailing a written statement if necessary.
-See Sections 6.2 and 6.3 for more information about exception requests. - We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, which available on our website.
+See Sections 6.2 and 6.3 for more information about exception requests. - We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, which is available on our website.